-Several years ago, when my long-time partner left me a few weeks before our wedding, I was blindsided in the extreme.
-This was a man I had loved and trusted, who I believed with all my heart was devoted to me, too.
-In time, as I learned how wrong I had been — that I had essentially been living a lie — my loss of faith in this person and in myself drew me into a physical, emotional and spiritual crisis.
+Several years ago my long-time partner left me a few weeks before our wedding, and was I ever blindsided.
+This was a man I had loved and trusted, whom I deeply believed was devoted to me, too.
+As I learned how wrong I had been — that I had essentially been living a lie — my loss of faith in him and in myself drew me into an unprecedented physical, emotional and spiritual crisis.

-The extent of my unraveling took me completely by surprise.
-I had been a strong and high-functioning professional when the existential angst set in, along with sleeplessness, anxiousness and rage.
-Intrusive, distressing replays of the shock, a sign of PTSD I hardly recognized, haunted my days and nights, not simply for months, but for years.
+The extent of my unraveling also took me completely by surprise.
+I had been a strong and high-functioning professional before this abrupt loss.
+As the existential angst set in, along with it came extreme weight loss, sleeplessness, anxiousness and rage.
+Intrusive, distressing replays of the shock, a sign of PTSD I later learned, haunted my days and nights, not simply for months, but for years.

-I’ve spent the past few years recovering from the shock, picking up the pieces of my shattered life and immersing myself in trying to understand the mysteries of abandonment and betrayal.
-I did a lot of meditating and inquiry, reading, research and talking to others, caring for myself and struggling with what was occurring as I fell apart.
+I’ve spent the past few years recovering from the trauma, picking up the pieces of my shattered life and immersing myself in trying to understand the mysteries of abandonment and betrayal.
+I did a lot of meditating and inquiry, reading, research and talking to others, and struggling with what was occurring in my body and mind as I fell apart.
 In the process, I learned a lot about betrayal — what some call “the most underrated trauma,” “the most difficult of all woundings,” “an irreparable devaluation,” even “the greatest evil.”

-When I realized that sharing my struggles and insights might be useful to other people, it offered a sliver of purpose to what otherwise felt like a bottomless pit of meaningless suffering.
-So, I started to write Love and the Mystery of Betrayalto chronicle what it was like to live through something like this.
-In time I realized I was blowing the whistle on a culture that turns a blind eye to the devastation that can result from the betrayal of intimate trust.
+When I realized that sharing what I was learning might be useful to other people, it offered a sliver of purpose to what otherwise felt like a bottomless pit of meaninglessness.
+So, I spent nearly four years writing Love and the Mystery of Betrayalto chronicle what had happened.